 Pr.
 Véronique Servais has a Master in Psychology and a PhD in anthropology and studied human-animal interactions in zoos and trainer-dolphin’s affective relationships in a marine park.
 Currently in Belgium.

 Heather Browning – Postdoctoral research officer in animal sentience and welfare and London school of economics, former zookeeper and welfare officer

 Silvina Pezzatta – Animal legal scholar, wrote on Buenos Aires Zoo from an animal rights perspective

 A panel discussion on the implementation of residence permits for victims of domestic violence as foreseen by art.
 59 of the Istanbul Convention.
 The idea would be to invite four or five NGO practitioners from different countries who are working with these permits, and perhaps a GREVIO member.

 When it comes to anti-discrimination laws, good intentions do not always lead to positive change on the ground.
 This panel discussion is aimed at shedding light on particular instances where policymakers in India and Europe failed to take into consideration the social realities of particularly vulnerable groups.

-The panel discussion is hosted by Amit Anand and Preethi Lolaksha Nagaveni from the Think Tank on Human Rights, Family and Gender together with GRN Think Tank Programme Associate, Jasmin Beck.
+The panel discussion is hosted by Amit Anand and Preethi Lolaksha Nagaveni from the Think Tank on Human Rights, Family and Gender together with GRN Think Tank Programme Junior Fellow, Jasmin Beck.